Coronavirus resources and support. Learn more

 - How does Friendship Place’s Shallow Subsidy program work?

-Because this Shallow Subsidy project is a component of the SSVF grant, the same eligibility criteria apply; participants must be VHA-eligible veterans earning 50-30% of the Area Median Income (AMI) or below.
+Because this Shallow Subsidy project is a component of the SSVF grant, the same eligibility criteria apply; participants must be SSVF eligible veterans and their income must be 50% of the Area Median Income (AMI) or below.
 Additionally, for the Shallow Subsidy project, participants needed to agree to obtain housing within D.C. city limits.

 The amount of the subsidy provided to each household is a 35% flat rate that varies with unit size Fair Market Rent (FMR for the area); participants must pay any amount of rent owed over the flat subsidy amount directly to the landlord.
 Participants are also generally required to cover their own utilities, although some assistance is available to veterans in case of emergency.